inigofera/obsidian/📚The Will to Change. Men, Masculinity, and Love.md

 Women getting in the workplace has robbed men of taking pride in being the providers / having economic authority and has caused a "masculinity crisis" within the patriarchal though framework.
 But in reality, it has also made women feel more entitled to respect within the household.
 It has shifted the power dynamics.

+It is imperative for feminism to restore masculinit

 #book